This page has some help resources for using various data analysis software as well as some resources on how to do data analysis.

 R Studio is on the Library's CURVE computers.

-R is also available to download for free here.
+Also, R and RStudio is available to download for free.

 Python and many associated development tools are free and open-source.